 The word testament means "covenant," and by this term God was pleased to designate the relation that existed between Himself and His people.
-Testament is used thirteen times in the Authorized Version, but is translated covenant in the Revised Version.
-The Old Testament or Covenant was given at Mt.
-Sinai and deals with the calling and history of the Jewish nation.
+Testament is

-The New Testament or Covenant was made in the Upper Room and is concerned with the history and application of the redemption wrought by the Lord Jesus Christ.
+The New Testament or Covenant was made in the upper room and is concerned with the history and application of the redemption wrought by the Lord Jesus Christ.

-Luke 22:20 II Corinthians 3:6 Hebrews 12:24 Hebrews 9:15
+References: Luke 22:20, II Corinthians 3:6, Hebrews 9:15; 12:24